d33tah/tibiaproxy/README.txt

 also be sent by proxy.

-Then, when a player requests a game server connection, an enormous kludge begins - in the current version, a connection is made to the login server (in hope that it also serves game server connections - sometimes it's not true) and the original packet is simply forwarded (we read the XTEA key, though).
+Then, when a player requests a game server connection, an enormous kludge begins - in the current version, a connection is made to the login server and the original packet is simply forwarded (we read the XTEA key, though).
+The proxy modifies the reply from the server so that the world list all points to the proxy.
+Then, all the communication between the player, the proxy and the game server is relayed so that the proxy feels invisible - with the exception that an attempt to say anything will result in printing the effect of evaluating the message as Python code instead of sending it over to the server, provided that the message began with ">".

-Then, all the communication between the player, the proxy and the game server is relayed so that the proxy feels invisible - with the exception that an attempt to say anything will result in printing the effect of evaluating the message as Python code instead of sending it over to the server.
+The current destination game server IP is hardcoded in config.py.
+The proxy listens on two ports - one for the login server, one for game server.

 Bugs, problems
 ==============